callsamu/expenses-api/README.md

 These SMTP credentials can be gotten from a email service such as Mailtrap or SendGrid.

+### Rate Limiting

+Rate limiting is enabled by default.
+To disable it, set `-limiter-enabled` to false.

 ### CORS Handling

-Cross Origin Requests handling can be configured by the -cors-trusted-origins flag.
+Cross Origin Requests handling can be configured by the `-cors-trusted-origins` flag.
 By setting it to "*", you especify that every origin should be trusted, which is useful if you wish that your Expenses instance is publically available to every browser frontend.
 However, if you want